 Noren is a product of curiosity, spontaneity, and a willingness to experience inspiration everywhere.
 We exist at a crossroads between functionality and aesthetic design.
-It is the ergonomics of cutlery, the austerity of architecture, and the manufacturing excellence of watches that lie at the heart of this belief.
+It is the ergonomics of cutlery, the austerity of architecture, and the manufacturing excellence of watches that lie at the heart of this belief.How is Noren different?

-This idea of power in simplicity is explored through Noren’s debut collection, inspired by the function of a staple.
-Through looking for appreciation in something as simple and ubiquitous as an office staple, this collection epitomizes the adage that form should follow function.What is the concept behind the Staple Collection?
+This idea of power in simplicity is explored through our debut collection, inspired by the function of a staple.
+In appreciating something as simple yet ubiquitous as an office staple, this collection epitomizes the adage that form should follow function.What is the concept behind the Staple Collection?

-The concept was to join metal surfaces mechanically without the use of solder.
-Keith began by looking through books of furniture design and was fascinated by the construction of the Siesta chair by Ingmar Relling.
-A cord is passed through a plywood frame and threaded through to a fabric backrest.
-These functional details are left exposed and double as a design element of the chair.
-Appreciating the visual impact of this piece, Keith thought of how Noren could do something similar with jewelry.
-Viewing the parallels, both functionally and aesthetically, with how a staple would hold paper together, he set out to apply it in Noren’s first collection.Are there any design challenge in this collection?
+The idea was to join metal surfaces mechanically without the use of solder.
+We began by looking through books of furniture design and became fascinated by the construction of the Siesta chair by Ingmar Relling.
+A cord is passed through a plywood frame and threaded through a fabric backrest.
+These functional details are left exposed while doubling as a design element of the chair.
+Admiring the visual impact of this piece, we thought of how we could do something similar with jewelry.
+Viewing the parallels, both functionally and aesthetically, with how a staple would hold paper together, we set out to apply it in Noren’s first collection.Are there any design challenge in this collection?